Polish Car Brands

 FSM Logo

 This abbreviation is based on the name “Fabryka Samochodów Małolitrażowych.”
 This company was one of the Polish car manufacturers in socialist times.
 It was founded in 1971.
-The lineup is based on small cars, and this choice is not accidental.
-The company focused on such cars, which could be accessible to citizens with an average income level.
+The basis of the model range is made up of small cars, and this choice is not accidental.
+The company focused on cars that could be affordable to citizens with an average income.

-The visual composition of the emblem of this brand is developed with the use of a rather interesting visual method.
-The “chubby” volumetric letter “F” is in the basis.
-However, its middle stripe is formed by other letters from the abbreviation used in the company name.
-“S” and “M” functionally play the role of this element.
-Overall, the combination looks quite interesting.
-And the minimalist color scheme makes it possible to concentrate on the idea of the logo and consider the visual reception achieved through the original arrangement of letters.
+The visual composition of the emblem of this brand is developed using a rather interesting pictorial technique.
+The basis is a “plump” volumetric letter “F.” However, its middle band is formed by other letters from the abbreviation used in the name of the company.
+The role of this element is functionally performed by the letters “S” and “M.” In general, the combination looks quite interesting.
+The minimalism of the color scheme allows you to focus on the idea of the logo and consider the visual technique achieved through the original arrangement of letters.
 In short, the logo looks unusual.

 FSD

-FSD or ZSD – Department of Commercial Vehicles.
-The years of the company began in 1952 and ended in 2003.
-The company specialized in the production of vans, pickups, and small trucks.
-For example, this manufacturer produced later models of the famous Polonez vans.
+FSD stands for the Commercial Vehicle Department.
+The years of the company’s existence began in 1952 and ended in 2003.
+The company specializes in the production of vans, pickup trucks, and small trucks.
+For example, this manufacturer produced late models of the famous Polonez vans.

 The company had few emblems.
-On some vans, one could see the letter “N.” A circle encircled it, and on both sides were wings.
-In principle, wings, as a symbol of freedom and speed, are often used in automobile brand logos.
-Therefore, this emblem displays the traditions of the industry.
+On some vans, you could see the letter “N.” It was surrounded by a circle, and on both sides, there were wings.
+In principle, wings, as a symbol of freedom and speed, are often used in the logos of automobile brands.
+Therefore, this emblem shows the traditions of the industry.

 FSO